Slebluue/next-gql-social/README.md

 ## Features
 * **Styled Components**: Implemented styled-components to create a modular and reusable styling approach, simulating the functionality of a UI library.
 * **NextJS** Leveraged Next.js for server-side rendering (SSR)
 * **GraphQL** Utilized GraphQL for data fetching.
-You can explore the GraphQL queries and mutations at http://localhost:3000/api/graphql.
-This defeats some of the purpose of SSR in this use case but I opted to use it as a learning experience.
+You can explore the GraphQL queries at http://localhost:3000/api/graphql.
+Currently this only queries on client components.

 ## Getting Started